lhshonda/rannsoknir/basin/String Class (Java).md

-A `String` in Java is an object that holds text and some extra details such as its length.
-You do not need to know how it works internally.
-You only need to know the public methods that let you use it.
+ The instances of this class, i.e. [[Objects (CS)|objects]], hold text and extra details such as length.
+The internal structure of the class is not relevant to the programmer, rather, the point of interest lies within the

 ```java
 public class StringExample {